the-turing-way/the-turing-way/book/website/reproducible-research/licensing/licensing-ml.md

 (rr-licensing-ethics-copyright-responsible-rail)=
 ### OpenRAIL License types

-These same principles developed in 'ethical source' apply to the 'Open' variants of the licences from RAIL (Responsible AI Licences).
+These same principles developed in {ref}`'ethical source'<rr-licensing-ethical>` apply to the 'Open' variants of the licences from RAIL (Responsible AI Licences).
 In that, they are attempting to place restrictions on the uses to which licensees can put the thing being licenced.
 Traditional software has many of the same concerns which affect machine learning models, and indeed also often contain assets such as images which may be licenced differently from software with which they are bundled.
-The primary differences being governance of data used in training the models (see: Data Governance for the Machine Learning Pipeline) and the lack of interpretability of the decisions of many ML systems, though this latter point can also be an issue for conventional systems if they are closed.
+The primary differences being governance of data used in training the models (see: {ref}`Data Governance for the Machine Learning Pipeline<pd-dg-ml>`) and the lack of interpretability of the decisions of many ML systems, though this latter point can also be an issue for conventional systems if they are closed.
 RAIL provides a succinct way of expressing licences for combined machine learning systems which include, the data on which they were trained, the software used to specify this, the model weights generated as a result and the applications which provide an interface to the resulting model.

 RAIL provides these definitions of the modifiers that can be applied to their licenses: